Fairo20/fairo20.github.io/Swordmage/Subclasses/Order of the Dragonshard.md

 ### Level 3
 #### Elemental Affiliation
-You choose one type of dragon as the order of dragonshard you follow.
+Choose one type of dragon as the draconic order you follow when you select this subclass.
 This will affect which spells you learn and the damage type associated with your subclass features.

 | Dragon Color     | Damage Type |
 | ---------------- | ----------- |